 All consignments of organic origin must be pre-notified to Southampton Port Health Authority 24 hours prior to the arrival of the vessel.

 A certificate of inspection must accompany each consignment.
-Original Certificates relating to the consignment must be presented to this office for endorsement and accompanied with a payment of £45.
-If it is by cheque, it must be payable to Southampton City Council.
+Original Certificates relating to the consignment must be presented to this office for endorsement.
+There is a £45 charge that must be paid through the PHILIS payment system before the consignment can be released.

 - The goods, control body and country are listed in Annex III to Commission Regulation 1235/2008 (as amended).
 Approved produce from these countries, provided it has been inspected and certified by one of the control bodies listed in Annex III, may be brought freely into the EU and marketed as organic.